dotlang/language/README.md

 This is how collections and ... will be implemented in core.

 Note that `typename` section must come before fields section.
 For each tempalte class like `Stack`, there is a base interface class `Stack` which is equal to the class definition minus everything related to typenames (declaration, usage, ...) which is created by the compiler.
 According to definition, all template class instances, conform to this base interface.
-This means `Stack` is the base interface for `Stack<int>, Stack<float>` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.
+This means `Stack` is the base interface for `%Stack(int), %Stack(float)` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.
-Note that `Stack` is not the same as `Stack<>` which has type set to it's default.
+Note that `Stack` is not the same as `%Stack` which has type set to it's default.
-- When creating instances of template class you can explicitly speciy type name: `Stack<T=int, V=float>`
+- When creating instances of template class you can explicitly speciy type name: `%Stack(T:int, V:float)`
-- `Stack<>` means the stack class with all default values of typenames.
+- `%Stack` means the stack class with all default values of typenames.
 - `Stack` means stack class without any code related to typename. (non-template version of the class)

 ###Optional arguments